Author: Sal Calvagna

 WRAM Show 2014

-Their Voy-Tech series of RC multifunction displays (MFD) and heads-up-display (HUD) screens brings an unprecedented level of realism to your model’s cockpit.
+All-Scale’s Voy-Tech series of RC multifunction displays (MFD) and heads-up-display (HUD) screens brings an unprecedented level of realism to your model’s cockpit.
 Fully autonomous animatronic pilot figures and cockpit lighting take realism to an even greater level.
+All-Scale strives to duplicate as closely as possible the function, look, and even sound of a full-scale cockpit display and MFD.

-All-Scale strives to duplicate as closely as possible the function, look, and even sound of a full-scale cockpit display and MFDs.
-You have the option of ordering each display with a combination of content that is either military or general-aviation related.
-You can put a moving GPS map in your dashboard, or an authentically scale Garmin glass cockpit, a sweeping radar, or a forward-looking infrared (FLIR) camera and weapon’s screen for your fighter.
+You can order each display with content that is either military- or general-aviation-related.
+Options include a moving GPS map, an authentically scaled Garmin glass cockpit, sweeping radar, or a forward-looking infrared (FLIR) camera and weapons screen for fighters.

 Along with Robart Manufacturing, Inc.’s great line of landing gear for model aircraft, the company offers the latest and greatest from the ZAP line of adhesives and accessories.
-Some of its newest products include a 15-minute epoxy that fills the gap between the 5- and 30-minute epoxies currently offered.
+Some of the newest products include a 15-minute epoxy that fills the gap between the 5- and 30-minute epoxies currently offered.
+Robart also has a new silicone tape that is extremely flexible and aggressively sticks to itself — great for tank or battery installations.
+For more information, visit the Robart website listed in “Sources.”

-Aviation Concepts displayed its current project: a massive, 1/3-scale Schweizer SGS 2-33A sailplane.
+Aviation Concepts displayed its current project: a massive 1/3-scale Schweizer SGS 2-33A sailplane.
 The sailplane spans 204 inches with a 103-inch fuselage.
 It builds the same way as the 1/4-scale version and will be available in the fall.
-To follow the prototype build, please visit the RC Aero Towing website, listed in “Sources” and search for “Schweizer.”
+To follow the prototype build, please visit the RC Aero Towing website (listed in “Sources”) and search for “Schweizer.”

 For more information about Aviation Concepts or its many fine products, visit the company’s website.